min2ha/ukwa-site/content/target/71659/index.en.md

   "subject": null
 }

-# The Pool: Are we better at consoling each other on Facebook than in real life?

 Personal post on The Pool by Louise Chunn on how using facebook helped process her bereavement and grief.